Ilioinguinal Nerve Neurectomy is better than Preservation in Lichtenstein Hernia

 “Regardless of surgical choices, the nerve identification is recommended to reduce 6th month postoperative pain: in effect in both groups with nerve identification a significant reduction of the pain and a trend in favor of neurectomy group was reported.”

-- This topic was modified 1 year, 3 months ago by Good intentions.
+- This discussion was modified 2 years, 5 months ago by Good intentions.

 Log in to reply.